 But how did this all get started?
 What is the reasoning behind one of the best traditions in NCAA sports?

-In 1931, the Tigers had scheduling conflicts with Tulane, one of the country’s best programs out of New Orleans and a regular rival.
-To try and find a way to work out a game between the best programs in the state of Louisiana, Thomas Pickney “Skipper” Heard came up with the idea.
-Heard was the graduate manager of athletics and a former LSU student.
+In 1931, the Tigers had scheduling conflicts with Tulane, one of the country's best programs out of New Orleans and a regular rival.
+To try and find a way to work out a game between the best programs in the state of Louisiana, Thomas Pickney "Skipper" Heard came up with the idea, as the graduate manager of athletics and a former LSU student.

 The idea not only paved the way for the Tulane Green Wave football game but an opportunity for more fans to attend home games.
 The first time the school hosted a team with their lights came on October 3, 1931, when the Spring Hill Badgers visited Baton Rouge.
 LSU beat the Badgers down, 35-0.

 How the SEC Saved Night Games in College Football

 And though we were a long way off from hearing "It's Saturday Night in Death Valley," it would only take a few more years for the tradition to take hold.
 Heard led the way on extensive stadium renovations that significantly increased the capacity of the stadium.
 In 1932, the Southeastern Conference's formation gave LSU like-minded opponents who were close in proximity.

 Instead of playing in the Southern Conference, which was made up of teams from as far away as Maryland and Virginia, LSU would be part of a conference with many of the current SEC teams.
 The group included Alabama, the Florida Gators, Tennessee Volunteers, Mississippi State Bulldogs, South Carolina Gamecocks and Ole Miss Rebels.
 The conference began with 13 teams.

 But the most important thing was that the Tigers began to build an outstanding program.
 In 1935, Bernie Moore took over as head coach and led LSU to two SEC Championships and three Sugar Bowl appearances in his first three seasons.